Names (people and places) in Mawr draw themselves from 2 modern Celtic Languages: Irish and Welsh.

 The town of Crest lies at the other end of the Ión River.
 Protected by high cliffs overlooking a deep harbor, it serves as a safe harbor and port for trading with Ternyn and lands afar.
 It also features the peculiar Builder structure called the Bridge to Nowhere, an enormous arch of the blue-white builder stone emerging from the cliffs and arching out high over the sea.

 The Tuhál, the Founders, hold court from the great fortress of Caer Cuval.
 Their symbol is the eagle, great and proud and their lord is Cerhyn of middle years.
-They work gingerly with their lords and have held the peace in the kingdom for many years.
+They have held the peace in the kingdom for many years.

 Magic is forbidden in Tuhál, and any who hold the power of it do so in secret, and in fear for their lives.